This topic has information about Match rules and how to create them in the Cloud SIEM UI.

 Configure "Then Create a Signal" settings

 - On Entity.
-Select the Entity field—an IP address, MAC address, hostname, or username—in the Record that the resulting Signal should be associated with.
-(In CSE, an Insight is a set of Signals with the same Entity field.)
+Select the Entity field—for example, an IP address, MAC address, hostname, and so on—in the Record that the resulting Signal should be associated with.
+(In Cloud SIEM, an Insight is a set of Signals with the same Entity field.)
 Select a value from the pull-down list.

 - with the description.
 Define the description for the Signal the same way you did the Signal name, using text and Record fields.
 The Signal description should be a good indication of what the rule looks for.